-Please Note: Registrants enrolled in this series are required to attend the October 14 and October 21 sessions.
+Registrants enrolled in this series are required to attend the March 2 and March 9 sessions.
 If you cannot attend these sessions, you will forfeit your attendance.

 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this online training series opportunity to others.
 Registration is not transferable to another person.

-If you have not received a welcome email by October 13, please check your spam folder.
+If you have not received a welcome email March 1, please check your spam folder.

-Continuing Education – The series has been approved for a total of 16 contact hours (15 hours content instruction and one hour orientation session) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
+The series has been approved for a total of 16 contact hours (15 hours content instruction and a one-hour orientation session) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.

 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.